 - Students change their PIN code trough KIPAS (only accessible at campus) and their contact information trough Ladok

 - KI employees or public users can change the PIN code and contact information at My Account

 When applying, you must accept our library service regulations.
 As a student, you accept our regulations by activating your student account.

-Other library service regulations apply to those with reading difficulties.
+Other library service regulations apply to those with dyslexia or are in need of some special assistance.
 Read about loan periods and more options for those who require custom literature.

-At the end of each month, an e-mail is sent for all current loans and reservations and any other communications relating to your loan account.
-At any time, you can also check your loans by logging in to My Account.
+- At the end of each month you will receive an email with information about all your loans and reservations.
+You can also check your loans by logging in to My Account.